-Stephanie V. Montalvo earned a Bachelor of Arts in Anthropology (UTRGV 2019) at the University of Texas at Rio Grande Valley (UTRGV).
+Stephanie V. Montalvo is a former student assistant, who earned a Bachelor of Arts in Anthropology at the University of Texas at Rio Grande Valley (2019).
 Ms. Montalvo has volunteered at The International Museum of Art and Science where she assisted in cataloguing pre-Columbian artifacts and digitizing images for the 50 Years: History of IMAS exhibit.
 As a student intern at The Museum of South Texas History, she created Master Lists of Donors and Trustees for Development Officer, Lynne Beeching.
 Ms. Montalvo contributed towards the publication of the Fike Family Farm: A Porcion of Edinburg through the Community Historical Archaeology Project with Schools (CHAPS) department at UTRGV.
-She worked at UTRGV Special Collections and Archives as a Student Assistant until January 2021.

 The research guides compiled by UTRGV staff and students are intended to assist patrons who are embarking upon new research endeavors.
 Our goal is to expand their knowledge of the types of resources available on a given topic, including books, archival materials, and websites.
 In so doing, our compilers have taken care to include collections, digital items, and resources that may be accessed not only through UTRGV but also via other institutions, repositories, and websites.